Center for Urban Pedagogy: Background

-CUP was founded in 1997 by the artist and architect Damon Rich with co-founders Oscar Tuazon (artist), Stella Bugbee (graphic designer), Josh Breitbart (media activist), Jason Anderson (architect), AJ Blandford (architectural historian), Sarah Dadush (attorney), Althea Wasow (filmmaker), and Rosten Woo (policy analyst).
-CUP's current executive director is Pilar Finuccio.
-Prior to Pilar Finuccio, CUP was led by executive director, Christine Gaspar.
+CUP was founded in 1997 (officially incorporated in 2001) by the artist and architect Damon Rich with co-founders Oscar Tuazon (artist), Stella Bugbee (graphic designer), Josh Breitbart (media activist), Jason Anderson (architect), AJ Blandford (architectural historian), Sarah Dadush (attorney), Althea Wasow (filmmaker), and Rosten Woo (policy analyst).

+As of May 2023, CUP is led by Executive Director, Pilar Finuccio.

+Prior to Pilar, Christine Gaspar led CUP from 2009 through 2022.

+Prior to Christine, CUP was led by Rosten Woo and Damon Rich.

-Its goal is to communicate on the law as clearly as possible, in areas where there is a low level of education on legal matters.
-The CUP released the "Vendor Power" booklet informing NYC's street vendors on the law and their rights, "I Got Arrested" for underage persons getting arrested, "Know Your Lines" to raise the issue of regional lines modifications during electoral ballots.
+CUP's mission is "to use the power of art and design to increase meaningful civic engagement in partnership with marginalized communities."
+For example, working with the Street Vendor Project, CUP created the "Vendor Power" fold-out poster informing NYC's street vendors on the law and their rights, as well as goals for changing the system.

-During the fall of 2003, at the Storefront for Art and Architecture, the CUP organized the exhibition City Without a Ghetto themed on the development of low-cost housing in New York City since the late 1940s.
+During the fall of 2003, at the Storefront for Art and Architecture, CUP organized the exhibition The City Without a Ghetto exploring the history of Urban Renewal in New York City.

-In November 2018, the CUP partnered with New York's Drawing Center to advocate civic engagement through drawing and design.
+In November 2018, CUP partnered with New York's Drawing Center to advocate civic engagement through drawing and design.